Abrizio

 Abrizio was a fabless semiconductor company which made switching fabric chip sets (integrated circuits for computer network switches).
-Their chip set, the TT1, was used by several large system development companies as the core switch fabric in their high value communication systems.
+Its chip set, the TT1, was used by several large system development companies as the core switch fabric in their high value communication systems.

 Founding

 Abrizio was founded in 1997, by Professor Nick McKeown as a spinout of the Tiny-tera project at Stanford University.
 It received US$6M of funding from Benchmark Capital and Sequoia Capital.

 Product and technology

 The product name TT1 referred to "Tiny Tera" meaning a small, highly integrated semiconductor implementation of a terabit/s capacity switching fabric.
 The Stanford program demonstrated a scalable packet switch that had a terabit-per-second performance in CMOS.
 Abrizio was the first to introduce a more optimized Input-Buffered Output Queued Switch Fabrics, which addressed the memory efficiency issue of similar technologies.
 Its technology made better use of memory, making the TT1 a less expensive product.
 Abrizio's key technology was a sophisticated implementation of a Wavefront arbiter which allowed the switch to make complex arbitration decisions very quickly.